sbrl/Pepperminty-Wiki/README.md

 ##### From the web
 1. Start a local web server in the root of the cloned repository
 2. Navigate to `download.php` in your web browser on the local web server
-3. Tick the boxes fo the modules you want
+3. Tick the boxes of the modules you want
-4. Click the downlaod button
+4. Click the download button

 ## Updating